With many Caribbean islands to see, is Jamaica worth visiting?

 It’s also a great place to be if you love unspoiled nature and landscapes such as waterfalls and lagoons and spotting rare wildlife.

 Finally, let’s not forget about food, Jamaica is the motherland of jerk chicken, and some of the most expensive coffee in the world.

 Are you ready to learn why you should visit Jamaica ASAP?

 We are convinced that there are thousands of reasons why Jamaica is worth visiting at least once in your life.

-First, let’s position ourselves in the Caribbean and see where Jamaica is in comparison to other islands.
+First, though, let’s position ourselves in the Caribbean and see where Jamaica is in comparison to other islands.

 Where is Jamaica?

 Jamaica is a large island located in the Caribbean Sea and its capital city is Kingston which lies on the island’s southeast coast.

 The neighboring islands are Cuba to the north and Cayman Islands to the northeast and Haiti to the east.

 The island is located more than 600 kilometers away from the Central American coast.
 Cities such as Havana are literally a stone’s throw away.